SWITZERLAND 9 Days

 • Parking: If you aren't staying in Interlaken, both Lauterbrunnen and Grindelwald Terminal have large parking garages.

-• Easy Access: Drive to these towns and catch the train or gondola there to skip the first leg from Interlaken.
+• Easy Access: Drive to these towns and take the train or gondola there to skip the first part from Interlaken.

 Tip: Before planning your mountain activities: